 If you need a generator that can handle more than one type of fuel, you might not know which one to choose.

-This article will review some of the best dual fuel generators on the market – which work with both gas and propane - to get you started in finding the one that’s right for you.
+This article will review some of the best dual fuel generators on the market – which work with both gas and propane fuel – to get you started in finding the one that’s right for you.

-- Best in its class dual-fuel portable generator that operates either off gasoline or propane
+- Best in its class dual-fuel portable generator that operates either off gasoline or propane for added convenience.

-- Powerful enough to power a 3-4 bedroom home for non-essential and essential appliances
+- Powerful enough to power a 3-4 bedroom home for non-essential and essential appliances.

-- Equipped with Westinghouse's robust 4-Stroke 457cc OHV Engine featuring a highly durable cast iron sleeve
+- Equipped with Westinghouse's robust 4-Stroke 457cc OHV Engine featuring a highly durable cast iron sleeve.

 - Fitted with push-button electric start which makes starting this generator a breeze with an automatic transfer switch